Due Process Hearing

 2023 Virtual Training: The Impartial Hearing Reporting System (IHRS)

-The New York State Education Department (NYSED) Office of Special Education is hosting a virtual training to provide information on the IHRS and guidance to school districts other than New York City for handling special education due process complaints.
+The Office of Special Education is hosting a virtual training on IHRS for school districts other than New York City.
 Go to Virtual Training: The Impartial Hearing Reporting System (IHRS) – A Helpful How-to for School District Staff for more information and to register for a session.

 A due process hearing (also known as an impartial hearing) is a formal process to resolve disagreements between a parent of a student with a disability and a school district.
 A parent or a school district may submit a written, due process complaint notice requesting an impartial hearing on any matter relating to a proposal or a refusal to initiate or change the identification, evaluation, or educational placement of a student with a disability or a student suspected of having a disability, or the provision of a free appropriate public education for such student under the Individuals with Disabilities Education Act (IDEA).
 The parties present their cases and refute evidence before an impartial hearing officer (IHO) who issues a written decision.
 The IHO’s decision is legally binding and enforceable in any State court of competent jurisdiction (a State court that has authority to hear this type of case) or in a federal district court of the United States.
 Final, written impartial hearing decisions must be made available to the public, as well as the Commissioner's Advisory Panel for Special Education Services, in accordance with the IDEA.